sagabanana/60daysofUdacity-Bertelsmann-Tech-Scholarship-AI/README.md

 ## 12/12-13/2020
 Day 3 & 4 Finished Data Fit and Annotation.
 Started Optional Project: Create a Medical Image Annotation Job.
 I hope to find a peer(s) to work on this together.

+## 12/14/2020
+Day 6  Continued to review the Optional project: Create a Medical Image Annotation Job.